BendingSpoons/katana-swift/README.md

 }
 ```

+#### Dependencies

-The last parameter of the signature is `dependencies`.
+The last parameter of the side effect method signature is `dependencies`.
 This is the Katana way of doing dependency injection.
 We test our side effects, and because of this we need to get rid of singletons or other bad pratices that prevent us from writing tests.
 Create a dependency container is very easy: just create a class that implements the `SideEffectDependencyContainer` protocol and use it in the side effect

 ```swift
 final class AppDependencies: SideEffectDependencyContainer {